-The General Course focuses on the requirements of achieving a B or C grade in Year 10.
-It provides students with the mathematical knowledge, skills and understanding to prepare for post-school options of employment and TAFE.
-The course supports students in achieving Numeracy competence in OLNA.
-If students show achievement in Semester 1 in Year 10, they will have an opportunity to transfer into the ATAR Pathway.
+The General course provides students with mathematical knowledge to prepare for real-world applications in employment and TAFE.
+It aims to support students to achieving Numeracy competency in OLNA.
+If a student shows achievement in Semester 1 of Year 10, they have an opportunity to transfer into the ATAR pathway.